Arithmetic Obfuscation

 ...

-Hence, we must be careful to not trigger these simplifications (c.f.
+Hence, we must be careful not to trigger these simplifications (c.f.
 Implementation)

 Second, the MBA currently used in this pass are: